 Dry Climate Hurting Your Hair?
 Here Are Some Solutions

 I love Colorado and have lived here for years.
 From skiing and hiking to the majestic scenery and breathtaking mountains, there’s a lot to love about the Centennial State.
 One of the things I don’t love, however, is the dry air.
 In fact, in my years working as a stylist in The Mile-High City, I’ve heard countless women complain about how the dry Colorado climate has negatively affected their hair.
+So let me tell you how you can moisturize your hair in a dry climate.

 You see, people tend to assume that those snow-capped peaks in the distance mean there’s plenty of moisture in the air to keep their hair healthy.
 However, Colorado is actually classified as a semi-arid climate, and most of the state receives less than 20 inches of rain per year!
 And, as all women with long hair know, dry climates mean dry hair, more frizz, and more difficult styling.

 In the interest of promoting healthy hair in both my home-state and other dry areas of the world, I want to outline some tips that can help you protect and nurture your hair.
 This will help it look its best whether you live in down the street from my salon, in Arizona, or in Algeria.
-After that, I’ll take the time to highlight some of my favorite products when it comes to treating dry hair or maintaining healthy hair in a dry climate.
+After that, I’ll take the time to highlight some of my favorite products when it comes to moisturizing dry hair or maintaining healthy hair in a dry climate.

 Let’s get started!